hashicorp/terraform-provider-aws/docs/resource-name-generation.md

 - _Resource Name Generation Testing Implementation_: In the resource acceptance testing (e.g., `internal/service/{service}/{thing}_test.go`), implementation of new acceptance test functions and configurations to exercise new naming logic.
 - _Resource Name Generation Documentation Implementation_: In the resource documentation (e.g., `website/docs/r/service_thing.html.markdown`), addition of `name_prefix` argument and update of `name` argument description.

-## Resource Name Generation Code Implementation
+## Resource name generation code implementation

 - In the resource Go file (e.g., `internal/service/{service}/{thing}.go`), add the following Go import: `"github.com/hashicorp/terraform-provider-aws/internal/create"`
 - In the resource schema, add the new `name_prefix` attribute and adjust the `name` attribute to be `Optional`, `Computed`, and `ConflictsWith` the `name_prefix` attribute.
 Ensure to keep any existing schema fields on `name` such as `ValidateFunc`.
 E.g.